 A scarier scenario is that they can legally take the borrower to court.
 If the latter rules in the company’s favor, the individual’s salary or wages may be garnished.

 This means that the money is legally withheld from your paycheck and sent to another entity.
 Fortunately, the law prevents employers from firing you to avoid processing this type of payment.
 Garnishments are typically used for unpaid taxes, fines, child support payments, and student loans that have been defaulted.
+If you’re in this situation and your student loan has become a burden, you can opt for different alternatives by comparing student refinance rates.

 A lender can also ask for a co-signer on your loan.
 It can be scary for the latter since they’ll have to repay the debt if ever you are unable to do so.
 They also need to have good credit and ample income to pay off the loan.